AdobeDocs/experience-platform.en/help/xdm/data-types/webpage-details.md

 [!UICONTROL Web page details] is a standard Experience Data Model (XDM) data type that describes details about a web page that has just been loaded and viewed, as recorded by an ExperienceEvent.

-The web page details data type is intended for full page details and initial page loads of single page web applications (SPAs).
+The data type is intended for full page details and initial page loads of single-page web applications (SPAs).
 For interactions that are happening on a loaded page that do not trigger a new page load, see the [web interaction](./web-interactions.md) data type.

 <img src='../images/data-types/web-page-details.PNG' width=500 /><br />